Queue-Fair/dotNet/README.md

 **13.** **IMPORTANT** Note the `QueueFairConfig.debug` setting - this is set to true by default, BUT you MUST set debug to false on production machines/live queues as otherwise your web logs will rapidly become full.
 You can also safely set `QueueFairConfig.DebugIPAddress` to a single IP address to just output debug information for a single visitor, even on a production machine.

 The debug logging statements will appear in your .NET debug console (when using Visual Studio Code) and Event Viewer -> Windows Logs -> Application.
-The default loglevel is Warning to make them easy to see, but you can change this by editing QueueFairLogger.cs, which you can also change to use a different logging framework if you wish.
+The default loglevel is Warning to make them easy to see, but you can change this by editing QueueFairCoreService.cs, which you can also change to use a different logging framework if you wish.

 That's it you're done!
 Build and run your Webapp.